pontem-network/aptos-core/developer-docs-site/docs/nodes/node-files-all-networks/node-files-devnet.md

 # Node Files For Devnet

-When you are deploying an Aptos node in the **devnet**, you will need to download the files listed on this page.
+When you are deploying an Pont node in the **devnet**, you will need to download the files listed on this page.

 - **Mainnet:** If you are deploying in the mainnet, download the files from the [Node Files For Mainnet](node-files) page.
 - **Testnet:** If you are deploying in the testnet, download the files from the [Node Files For Testnet](node-files-testnet) page.